lua-gods/GNs-Figura-Avatar/README.md

 ## 📁 Weapons
 Contains cosmetic weapons which can be toggled with the wardrobe.

+## 📁 libraries.panel_elements
+Contains modules for the panel.

 ## 📁 Modes
 Converts strings into instructions on how to draw the text